GuitarML/Seed/README.md

 IMPORTANT: If you use the Drill Template, double check that the hole diameters match your components.
 Especially for the LED's, which use the larger diameter hole for 5mm [LED Bezel](https://lovemyswitches.com/5mm-chrome-metal-led-bezel-bag-of-5/).

+### IMPORTANT Info regarding Daisy Seed rev 7 with Terrarium board (noise fix) - updated May 2024
+In all of my Terrarium builds using the Daisy Seed rev 7 (as of around Feb 2024), there has been an audible noise present in the output signal.
+Through some (somewhat inconclusive) internet sleuthing and disscussions with smart people, it seems that the audio codec used by Electrosmith starting with the Revision 7 of the Daisy Seed may require addional components from what the Terrarium provides.
+This may change in the future (with either a Terrarium or Daisy Seed revision), but for now, a simple low pass filter added at the audio output fixes the noise.
+This involves adding a 3.3k resistor in series followed by a 2.2nF capacitor to ground at the audio output from the Daisy Seed.
+What I have done on my Terrarium boards, is replace the U2 capacitor (as labeled in the Terrarium documentation) with this low pass filter/U2 configuration.
+The low pass filter is a 22kHz filter that shouldn't affect the audio (22kHz is above normal human hearing), and serves to put a load on the Daisy Seed output in an optimal way.
+Specific instructions and pictures of this fix can be found on this [PedalPCB forum](https://forum.pedalpcb.com/threads/anyone-build-a-terrarium-with-daisy-seed-v1-2-rev-7-im-getting-unusually-bad-noise-solved.21901/)

 ## Build the Software
 Head to the [Electro-Smith Wiki](https://github.com/electro-smith/DaisyWiki) to learn how to set up the Daisy environment on your computer.